Gerard de Valence

 With Rick Best I was co-editor of the three volume Building in Value series of books published between 1999 and 2003: Pre-design Issues; Design and Construction; and Workplace Strategies and Facilities Management, the last also with Craig Langston.
 In 2011 Taylor and Francis published my Modern Construction Economics: Theory and Application.
 Since 2015 I have contributed to several construction economics books, with chapters on national accounting and construction statistics, industry structure, and construction productivity.

 At the end of 2016 I started the Construction Industry Economics and Policy blog, thinking there would be other people with an interest in economic aspects of construction of the built environment.
 The blog was, and is, intended as a contribution to the digital flow of information, and in 2020 the time seemed right for the move to a website.
-At the beginning of 2021 I began an advisory role with a construction technology startup.

 de Valence, G. 2019.
 The Future of Construction: Drivers of change, Construction Skills Queensland.